Frank Shellenback: Manager, coach and longtime scout

 Shellenback had a long career as a manager, coach, and scout as well.
 In 1935, still an active pitcher, he took over the managerial reins of the Stars and moved with them to San Diego the following season.
 There, in 1936, he helped discover and groom one of the greatest hitters of all time, Ted Williams, who signed with the Padres as a 17-year-old pitcher-outfielder out of San Diego's Hoover High School.
 Williams was soon acquired by the Boston Red Sox, while Shellenback remained manager of the Padres through 1938, winning the 1937 PCL championship.

 He then became a pitching coach for the St. Louis Browns (1939), Red Sox (1940–44), Detroit Tigers (1946–47), and New York Giants (1950–55), working on two pennant winners and one World Series champion with the Giants of Leo Durocher.
-During this time, Shellenback was elected to the Pacific Coast League Hall of Fame in 1943.

 Shellenback overcame serious health setbacks (a heart attack in 1948 and an abdominal infection in 1951) to continue his coaching career.
-He became a Giants scout and minor league pitching instructor in 1956 and continued in that role until his death at age 70 in Newton, Massachusetts.
+He became a Giants scout and roving minor league pitching instructor in 1956 and continued in that role until his death at age 70 in Newton, Massachusetts.
 Survivors included six children and 45 grandchildren.